sgarciafer/po.et-drupal/README.md

 Install
 =======
+This module requires the GMP PHP Math library.
+To install it:

+apt-get install php-gmp

+Or for PHP5
+apt-get install php5-gmp

+Check the php.ini has
+extension=php_gmp.so

-Install the module as any other Drupal module.
+Then install the module as any other Drupal module.

 Configuration
 =============